Project budget management is the process of planning, allocating, tracking, and controlling project resources throughout a project’s lifecycle.

 The key to protecting any project budget is knowing the exact tasks you need to complete to deliver the project.

 Once you’ve collected all project requirements and defined the project scope, you can break the project down into manageable phases and tasks.

 The best way to do this is to use a Work Breakdown Structure (WBS).
 This will help you uncover everything you need to know to get the project over the line and protect the budget.

 But what to list?
 What about the little tasks?
 How deep to go?
 Check out our guide ‘Work Breakdown Structure: A Guide For Agencies‘ to learn more.

 3. Create a cost estimate for each task

-Now that you know what tasks are involved, you can start understanding the time and costs associated with each.
+Now that you know what tasks are involved, you can start understanding the time and costs associated.

 Here’s an overview of different project estimation techniques for this step.

 |Analogous estimation||You look at similar projects you’ve done and use them to create a ballpark estimate for the project.|